ludwig-ai/ludwig-docs/docs/examples/adult_census_income.md

 The Ludwig configuration file describes the machine learning task.
 There is a vast array of options to control the learning process.
 This example only covers a small fraction of the options.
 Only the options used in this example are described.
 Please refer to the [Configuration Section](../../configuration) for all the details.

-First ['preprocessing' section](../../configuration/preprocessing) defines the gloabl preprocessing options.
+First, the [defaults section](../../configuration/defaults) defines the [global preprocessing options](../../configuration/defaults#type-global-preprocessing).
 All [numeric features](../../configuration/features/number_features) are z-scored normalized, i.e., mean centered and scaled by the standard deviation.
 Numeric missing values are filled in with the mean of non-missing values.

 The `input_features` section describes each of the predictor variables, i.e., the column name and type of input variable: [number](../../configuration/features/number_features) or [category](../../configuration/features/category_features/)